NASA Ames Space Settlement Contest

 Watch this space for contest news.
 Note the following:

-- In 2019 we hope to go electronic, no more paper submissions.
+- If the contest continues it will go electronic, no more paper submissions.
 Stay tuned to this web site.

 This annual contest, co-operated by NASA Ames Research Center,